Mintbase/Grants-Program/applications/Mintickt Grant.md

 ## Project Overview :page_facing_up:

-If this application is in response to an RFP, please indicate this on the first line of this section.

-If this is an application for a follow-up grant (the continuation of an earlier, successful Mintbase grant), please provide name and/or pull request of said grant on the first line of this section.
+Mintickt is an NFT ticketing marketplace that brings you back to that time where event tickets were worth keeping as souvenirs.
+The digital artist community will provide templates for tickets and earn money with every ticket sold.

 ### Overview

 Please provide the following:

-- If the name of your project is not descriptive, a tag line (one sentence summary).
+- If_ the name of your project is not descriptive, a tag line (one sentence summary): Mintickt is a NFT ticketing marketplace driven by community of digital aritsts.
 - A brief description of your project.
 - An indication of how your project relates to / integrates into the Mintbase / NEAR ecosystem.
 - An indication of why your team is interested in creating this project.